 - Photography plan

 Winner: There’s no point in comparing the pricing of two products that offer entirely different features.
-Adobe’s Photography Plan is available at competitive pricing.
+The pricing for Adobe’s Photography Plan is quite competitive.
 At the same time, Canva gives a free version.

 So, it’s a tie.